johnny-jack19/hotel-db/README.md

 # hotel-db

-This is the customer page of a 3 part project.
+This is the database/api of a 3 part project.
 The project is a hotel with a customer website to book rooms, a company page to handle the physical hotel's needs, and an api/database as the backend.

 The three parts are hosted on Github and Heroku.
 The links can be found here: